A Potential Foundation for Emergent Space-Time: Events, Chains and Observers

 \section{Events, Chains and Observers}

-Influence is bounded by two events: the action of influencing and the reaction of being influenced.
+Influence is bounded by two events: the action of influencing and the reaction \red to \black being influenced.
 As such, influence can be viewed as a binary ordering relation, which relates pairs of events.
-That is, if event $x$ influences event $y$, we write $x \leq y$, and generically read `$y$ \emph{includes} $x$'.
-We take as a postulate that influence is transitive.
-This ensures that this binary ordering relation imposes a partial order on the set of events so that if $x \leq y$ and $y \leq z$, then it is also true that $x \leq z$.
+That is, if event $x$ influences event $y$, we write $x \leq y$, and generically read `$y$ \emph{includes} $x$'. \red The ordering relation is postulated to satisfy the following properties for elements $x, y,$ and $z$:

+Taken together, these postulates result in a \emph{partially-ordered set}, or \emph{poset}, of events.
 Given any pair of events, it is not always true that one event is influenced by the other.
 In this case, we say that the events are \emph{incomparable} and write $x \inc z$.
-We further define the binary ordering relation so that $x \leq y$ and $y \leq x$ can hold simultaneously only if $x = y$, and that $x \leq y$ implies $x < y$ for $x \neq y$.
-Taken together, these postulates result in a \emph{partially-ordered set}, or \emph{poset}, of events.
+Last, we note that $x < y$ is interpreted as $x \leq y$ where $x \neq y$. \black \black